 However, if you're dealing with a dishwasher not drying properly, it can be tempting to revert to the old ways!
 Before you throw in the towel or call a repair service, we have seven quick fixes you can try to improve your dishwasher's drying performance.
 If it's time to buy a new model, check out our dishwasher buying guide!

 Newer dishwashers have moved away from the old heated dry method in order to conserve energy.
 The upside of this is that new methods like condensation and fan-assisted drying are less likely to melt plastics!
+It's also a factor in why today's dishwashers cost just $35 per year to run on average, compared to about $160 per year in the 1980s!
 The downside is that your dishes may not be as thoroughly dry as they used to be.

 Sometimes the reason for a dishwasher not drying well is due to a simple issue that you can fix on your own.
 Although we offer repair services for the appliances we sell, we know that sometimes people want to do their own troubleshooting steps.
 So let's dig into a few quick fixes for a dishwasher not drying!